 Start to point 2 (1.2km) Glorious mixed woods Walk south for 30 minutes or so from the car park through mixed woodland alive with birdsong (well, sometimes) following the signs for Chartwell.
 The woodland is being revived by Kent Wildlife Trust so is a bit scarred where rhododendrons and other invasive species are being stripped away.
 Lots of tree species here, none really dominating.
 On the left, close to the start, is Westerham Mines… old ragstone mines that are home to many bats.
 Just follow the waymarkers to Chartwell… you can’t get lost.

 Point 2-3 (500m) Descend to Chartwell When you hit a lane (Hosey Common Lane) you are at point 2.
 Just cross and take the path/bridleway opposite with a fence on your right still heading for Chartwell, now going downhill, heading roughly south west.
-This is a slightly boring section until views start opening up to your left of the Weald and Chartwell’s lovely acres.
-After 10 minutes or less you’ll see the National Trust car park on the left and will cross Mapleton Road.
-Resume on the path opposite now climbing uphill.
+Views start opening up to your left of the Weald and Chartwell’s lovely acres.
+After a few minutes you’ll see the National Trust car park on the left.
+The path levels and you come to Mapleton Road.
+Resume on the path opposite now climbing steeply uphill for a short distance, first on steps.
 Almost immediately look for path on the left heading south, now well elevated above the road.

-Point 3-4 (1km) Mariners Hill loop Take the left path heading towards towering Wellingtonia conifer trees and a couple of cedars (I think).
+Point 3-4 (1km) Mariners Hill Take the path to the left (leaving the path you are on) heading towards towering Wellingtonia conifer trees and a couple of cedars.
 Soon, you’ll pass gorse and find two benches; both have brilliant views over Chartwell and the Kent Weald.
 A really lovely spot.
-Soon the path descends and meets another path.
-Here, turn right (west) slightly uphill.
-Another brill view opens up to your left across a large meadow.
-Continue past the fence of a large house (Windmill Bank Cottage I think – call that a cottage!) with two beautiful beech trees in its garden right by the fence.
+After 300 metres or so the path descends and meets another path.
+Here, turn right (west) uphill.
+Soon another lovely view opens up to your left across a large meadow (see yellow line on Google map above; this makes a lovely 800m extension to the walk, my mate Steve reckons it improves the walk no end – follow the footpath along the large meadow then follow the path as it turns right, west, to cross more meadows.
+Eventually the path leaves the meadows and turns sharp right, north, through woods high above the B2026.
+Soon it descends to rejoin the route at point 4, where you cross the B2026).
+Ignore this bit if you’ve taken the extension just mentioned: continue past the fence of a large house (Windmill Bank Cottage) with two beautiful beech trees in its garden right by the fence.
 Follow the path, which is slightly hidden, past the far corner of the fence – you don’t need to walk down the drive.
 Soon the path descends quite sharply to the B2026.

-Point 5-6 (0.6km) Valley of the Infant Darent So, you’ve gone through the gate, keep going on the grassland which is the water meadow of the Darent which is a stream off to the right.
+Point 5-6 (0.6km) Valley of the Infant Darent So, you’ve gone through the gate, keep going on the grassland which is the water meadow of the Darent, which is a stream off to the right.
 To the left is a meadow leading up to a lonely cottage.
 Good film location I reckon.
 To the right now, beyond the stream, the tall pines of Tower Hill loom.
-This is all a great wildlife habitat… watch out for grass snakes (you’ll never see ’em), kingfishers (not them either) etc. Soon you’ll see a stile.
+This is all a great wildlife habitat… watch out for grass snakes (you’ll never see ’em), kingfishers (not them either), buzzard (yep, seen them), bullfinch (them too), amphibians (tick – actually what out for ticks).
+Soon you’ll see a stile and gate up ahead.

-Point 6-7 (c.
-50 metres) On Track Climb over the stile then very soon see a track on your right leading east down to the river.
+Point 6-7 (c. a few metres) On Track Climb over the stile (or walk through the usually open gate next to it) then immediately take the track on your right leading east down to the river.

 Point 7-8 (c.
 100 metres) Take Me to the River Walk down the track and go straight on, on a path that leaves the track and crosses the stream, carefully using the aforementioned log – or just take a big stride.
 It’s not hard, but if you need a hip replacement or two, are drunk or otherwise incapacitated, seek a helping hand.

-Point 8-9: (1.3km) Giant pines After crossing, turn left (north east) on the main path uphill but after about 150 metres branch left again on a path heading slightly downhill parallel with but slightly towards the stream, staying closer to the river so avoiding having to climb up and over Tower Hill.
+Point 8-9: (1.3km) Giant pines After crossing, turn left (north east) on the main path uphill but after about 150 metres branch left again on a path heading slightly downhill parallel with but slightly towards the stream, staying close to the river so avoiding having to climb up and over Tower Hill.
 What we’re doing here is skirting the hill, enjoying the stream on our left, before heading back to the car park.
-So, see how the Darent develops little lakes and even mudflats.
+The Darent runs through two large shallow ponds created by dams.
 Brilliant for autumn colours this bit (in autumn that is).
 Continue on this path, ignoring another wide path branching off uphill to the right.
-Stay close to the river and after 800 metres or so follow the path as it leaves the river and bends sharp right (east, then south east).
+Stay close to the river and after 800 metres or so follow the path as it leaves the river and bends sharp right (east, then south-east).
 You are now skirting the northern edge of Tower Hill with its giant firs and pines.
 On your left there is open grassland and a steep bank, which, if you were to climb you’d see a lovely view of the North Downs over Westerham.
-However, we’re following the contours now to the south east and plunging back into the woods with the giant conifers uphill to the right.
-The path reenters the wood turning southerly again but ignore paths off to the right and make sure you take the left turn coming up at Point 9.
+However, we’re not doing that, we’re following the contours now to the south-east and plunging back into the woods with the giant conifers uphill to the right.
+The path re-enters the wood turning southerly again but ignore paths off to the right and make sure you take the left turn coming up at Point 9.
 You’ll see signs for Chartwell again, so follow these to a path junction (point 9).

 Another map view of this route (click on this screen grab for the Ordnance Survey GPS-friendly map)